Thursday, August 20, 2020

 Lots of staining from the linseed oil

-We've been planning the hoist for some time but have been delayed due to high wind and my distaste for holding my partner's life in my hands with a 1/2 inch halyard.
+We've been planning the hoist up the mast for some time but have been delayed due to high wind and my distaste for holding my partner's life in my hands with a 1/2 inch halyard.
 In spite of my nervousness, we have a great system that is as foolproof as you can get.
 The mast is wrapped with a rope tied in a tree climbers knot or prusik knot that slides up and down but grabs tight if there is any tension on it.
-He has two, one on the safety harness and one with a loop for his foot.
+In addition, Dave has two safety lines, one on the safety harness and one with a loop for his foot.
 He stands on the foot rope which releases tension, allowing me to raise the halyard.
 If my hand slips, the second rope catches him before he can drop on my head.

 While we waited for the perfect day for the climb, I made classy boot covers for the spreaders and stuffed them in the side pockets of the bosun chair.
-They fit snuggly over the top of the spreaders with velcro closures underneath.
-Ropes secure them around the spreaders in three places.
+They fit snuggly over the top of the spreaders with Velcro closures underneath.
+Ropes secure them around in three places.
 In addition, Dave added zip ties to be sure they wouldn't come loose in bad weather.

 The boatyard carpenter walked by while Dave was up the mast.
 He chuckled and said, "Aha, spreader boots; aren't you guys getting classy!
 Has anyone told you that you two work too hard."
 We can't argue with that but it sure feels good to check one more thing off our "to do" list.
 One of these days our projects will be complete and we will wrap Mystic up for the winter.